-The Faculty scheme also enables visiting students to enrol for periods of up to one year.
+The Faculty also welcomes visiting students for periods of up to one year.
 They will normally have completed at least one year of doctoral studies; the Faculty is not usually able to host students enrolled on Masters courses.
 We cannot accept ERASMUS students except from institutions with which the Faculty has an existing link.
-Please note that, as is also the case with visiting scholars, visiting students do not have any entitlement to supervision.
-There is a separate scheme that enables visitors to pursue two to three terms’ supervised research in Cambridge, in which case normal University tuition fees are available: for further details please refer to the Board of Graduate Studies website (see Prospective Students, Studying at Cambridge/modes of study).
+Please note that, as is also the case with visiting scholars, visiting students do not have any entitlement to teaching of any kind.
+There is a separate scheme that enables visitors to pursue two to three terms’ supervised research in Cambridge, in which case normal University tuition fees are applicable: for further details please refer to the BGS website (see Prospective Students, Studying at Cambridge/modes of study).

-For both visiting scholars and students, there is a fee of £500 for each term or part of a term at which you are at Cambridge; if your funding body will not cover this charge, there is a possibility that part of the fee may be waived by the Faculty, but you must demonstrate that you have attempted to secure these funds.
+For both visiting scholars and students, there is a fee of £500 for each term or part of a term at which you are at Cambridge; prospective visitors preparing applications to funding bodies are advised to include this fee in their application. if your funding body will not cover this charge, or if you are self-funding, there is a possibility that part of the fee may be waived by the Faculty, but you must demonstrate that you have attempted to secure these funds.
 Please note that a minimum administration fee will always be charged.

 In order to apply under this scheme, you should in the first instance contact the member of the Faculty’s academic staff whose research interests most closely match your own in order to discuss your application.
 If they are willing to act as your ‘sponsor’ they will supply a paragraph in support of the application.
 We would normally expect our visitors to be fluent in English; if you are unsure about this, the expected level in a formal language test would be (typically):